evaaaaawu/evaaaaawu.com/src/content/en/css-grid-implementation-cheatsheet.md

   <img src="/images/article-contents/png/css-grid-implementation-cheatsheet/grid-auto-flow(1).png" alt="" loading="lazy" style="width: 100%; border-radius: 10px;">
 </picture>

-We defined a grid with five columns and two rows, and set grid-auto-flow to row (which is also the default value):
+We define a grid with five columns and two rows, and set grid-auto-flow to row (which is also the default value):

 <!-- ```css
 .container {